 13. Protection of Personally Identifiable Information.
 Although no data transmission can be guaranteed to be 100% secure, PEX takes reasonable steps to protect all Personally Identifiable Information.
 PEX maintains strict administrative, technical, and physical procedures to protect information stored on PEX servers, all of which are located in the United States.
 Access to such Personally Identifiable Information is limited (through user name/password credentials and software systems) to those employees who require it to perform their job functions.
 PEX uses industry-standard Secure Socket Layer (SSL) encryption technology to safeguard the account registration process and sign-up information.
 Other security safeguards include but are not limited to data encryption, firewalls, and physical access controls to building and files.

 14. Limitation of Liability – Services.
-Except in the circumstances described below, in which case neither PEX nor the Bank will have any liability, if we do not complete a transfer from Customer’s PEX Account to PEX Card(s) or cancel a transfer as properly requested on time or in the correct amount according to PEX’s agreement with Customer, we will be liable for actual Customer losses or damages arising from such failure to transfer or cancel transfer subject to the limitations described below.
-Notwithstanding the foregoing, our sole responsibility for an error in a transfer will be to correct the error.
+Except in the circumstances described below, in which case neither PEX nor the Bank will have any liability, if PEX does not complete a transfer from Customer’s PEX Account to PEX Card(s) or cancel a transfer as properly requested on time or in the correct amount according to PEX’s agreement with Customer, PEX will be liable for actual Customer losses or damages arising from such failure to transfer or cancel transfer subject to the limitations described below.
+Notwithstanding the foregoing, PEX’s sole responsibility for an error in a transfer will be to correct the error.

-Not withstanding anything to the contrary in the foregoing, there are some exceptions for our liability for processing transactions on Customer account(s), and Customer acknowledges and agrees that neither PEX nor the Bank will be liable in the event that:
+Not withstanding anything to the contrary in the foregoing, there are some exceptions for PEX’s or Bank’s liability for processing transactions on Customer account(s), and Customer acknowledges and agrees that neither PEX nor the Bank will be liable in the event that:

 a.
 If, through no fault of PEX or the Bank, Customer and PEX Cardholders do not have enough money in the PEX Account to make the requested transfer/payment;